nnaumenko/metaf/docs/sphinx/api_reference.rst

 	.. cpp:enumerator:: UNEXPECTED_GROUP_AFTER_NIL

-		This error occurs if any group is encountered after NIL. (see :cpp:enumerator:`metaf::FixedGroup::NIL`).
+		This error occurs if any group is encountered after NIL. (see :cpp:enumerator:`metaf::KeywordGroup::NIL`).

 		.. note: NIL means missing report, thus including groups in report body are not allowed.

 	.. cpp:enumerator:: UNEXPECTED_GROUP_AFTER_CNL

-		This error occurs if any group is encountered after CNL. (see :cpp:enumerator:`metaf::FixedGroup::CNL`).
+		This error occurs if any group is encountered after CNL. (see :cpp:enumerator:`metaf::KeywordGroup::CNL`).

 		.. note: CNL means canceled report, thus including groups in report body are not allowed.

 	.. cpp:enumerator:: UNEXPECTED_NIL_OR_CNL_IN_REPORT_BODY

-		This error occurs if NIL or CNL are found in the middle of non-empty reports (see :cpp:enumerator:`metaf::FixedGroup::NIL` and :cpp:enumerator:`metaf::FixedGroup::CNL`).
+		This error occurs if NIL or CNL are found in the middle of non-empty reports (see :cpp:enumerator:`metaf::KeywordGroup::NIL` and :cpp:enumerator:`metaf::KeywordGroup::CNL`).

 		.. note: NIL means missing report and CNL means canceled report; these groups must not be included is the report which contains any actual observation or forecast.

 	.. cpp:enumerator:: AMD_ALLOWED_IN_TAF_ONLY

-		Group AMD which designates amended report (see :cpp:enumerator:`metaf::FixedGroup::AMD`) is only used in TAF reports.
+		Group AMD which designates amended report (see :cpp:enumerator:`metaf::KeywordGroup::AMD`) is only used in TAF reports.
 This error occurs if AMD is encountered in a METAR report.

-		.. note: COR (see :cpp:enumerator:`metaf::FixedGroup::COR`) may be used in both METAR and TAF reports.
+		.. note: COR (see :cpp:enumerator:`metaf::KeywordGroup::COR`) may be used in both METAR and TAF reports.

 	.. cpp:enumerator:: CNL_ALLOWED_IN_TAF_ONLY

-		Group CNL which designates canceled report (see :cpp:enumerator:`metaf::FixedGroup::CNL`) is only used in TAF reports.
+		Group CNL which designates canceled report (see :cpp:enumerator:`metaf::KeywordGroup::CNL`) is only used in TAF reports.

 		Since METAR reports contain the actual weather observation, canceling a METAR report is a semantic error.